 Amyloidosis is a group of different diseases that is caused when an abnormal protein, called amyloid, is produced by the body and attaches to tissue and organs, interfering with their normal function.

 My mother was 75 when she comfortably died inside her home in Ontario, Wayne County, where she raised her three children.
-She was surrounded by family — including her closest friend, Steckel Steckel — when she took her final breath.
+She was surrounded by family — including her closest friend, Carol Steckel — when she took her final breath.

 Steckel knew my mother more than anyone.
 The two met in college and attended the same nursing school in the late ‘60s.
 They ended up reunited in a war-ravaged Vietnam in the early ‘70s, where they traveled for missionary worfk as nurses.
 They helped design and manage a health clinic in the city of Da Lat, where they assisted the South Vietnamese as well as the indigenous population with their medical needs.